mlakolar/KLIEPInference.jl/README.md

 You will also need to install the following software.

-- JLD, Distributions, ProximalBase, CoordinateDescent, StatsBase, PyPlot, IJulia.
+- JLD, Distributions, ProximalBase, CoordinateDescent, StatsBase, PyPlot, IJulia, Revise.

 `using Pkg; Pkg.add.(["JLD", "Distributions", "ProximalBase", "CoordinateDescent", "StatsBase", "PyPlot", "IJulia", "Revise"])`